Things to get right this FBT season

 “Early recovery can be devastating for a small business, and is particularly damaging when the small business disputes the recovery and then goes on to win the case,” she said.

-The Minister has asked the Ombudsman to look into the extent of the problem and its impact on small businesses, to gather a holistic picture of how current systems impact people running small businesses.
-The scrutiny will focus on historical cases and will not include live cases currently before the AAT.
+The Ombudsman will look into the extent of the problem to gather a holistic picture of how current systems impact people running small businesses.
+The scrutiny will focus on historical cases and will not include live cases currently before the Administrative Appeals Tribunal.

 Compensation for defective ATO administration: review announced

-The CDDA Scheme allows Commonwealth Government agencies (including the ATO) to pay discretionary compensation when a person or an organisation has suffered detriment as a result of defective administration, but when there is no legal requirement to make a payment.
+The CDDA Scheme allows Commonwealth Government agencies (including the ATO) to pay discretionary compensation when a person or an organisation suffers as a result of defective administration but there is no legal requirement to make a payment.

 Single Touch Payroll: low-cost solutions now available

 Single Touch Payroll (STP) is a payday reporting arrangement where employers need to send tax and superannuation information to the ATO from their payroll or accounting software each time they pay their employees.
-For large employers (with 20 or more employees), STP reporting started gradually from 1 July 2018, and it will be required for all small employers (with fewer than 20 employees) from 1 July 2019.
+STP reporting started gradually from 1 July 2018, and it will be required for all small employers (with fewer than 20 employees) from 1 July 2019.

 Super guarantee amnesty not yet law: ATO will apply existing law